 Rustoleum Mathys Noxyde Peganox is a heavy duty, waterborne paint.
 This product is excellent on all metal substrates including metal roofs and plastisol cladding.
 Peganox forms an elastomeric flexible anti-rust membrane.
 This makes Peganox extremely good in harsh environmental areas such as coastlines.

 you can generally use Peganox on Metal Cladding and Roofs for the prevention of rusting and protection against weathering, chemicals and impact.

 Available in a range of different colours, not only does Peganox offer you excellent protection, you also get a fantastic aesthetically pleasing finish.

 This product is a general purpose, versatile solvent based paint offering economical protection and decoration for the maintenance of structural steel, metal cladding and more.
 This is the cheapest Barn Paint roofing product that Promain provide, whilst still maintaining the high quality that both we and our customers expect.

 Teamac Farm Oxide Barn Paint is best used to provide decoration and protection against rust and corrosion to a wide range of different surfaces and buildings.
 Areas that show signs of rust we recommend are treated with Teamac Zinc Phosphate Metal Primer.

 Available in 4 different high quality colours and either 5 or 20 litre drums, Oxide Barn Paint offers you a great, cost effective way of rejuvenating your barn, metal roof, cladding or outbuilding.

 Superflex Elastomeric Coating is designed for roof tiles, corrugated asbestos roofing sheets, wood, felt, concrete, lead, zinc and copper.
-Super-Flex can be used to aid the protection of walls also.
+You can use Super-Flex to aid the protection of walls also.
 Superflex is an easy to apply product that provides surfaces with a seamless, high build film that works excellently to resist water damage.